ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Lecture_1/Transcripts/Prose/cFPIP-01LA_Physics as Information Processing  ~ Chris Fields ~ Lecture 1.m4a.sentences.csv_transcript.md

 Thank you, Ander.
 And thank you, Daniel.
 I'm Chris Fields.
-And I'll be presenting this course in six sessions; and Ander will be organizing discussion sessions after each of those.
+And I'll be presenting this course in six sessions, and Ander will be organizing discussion sessions after each of those.
 And all of this is explained on the course website.
 So let's start.

 ### Quantum Information Processing

-01:49 This is a course on physics as information processing, and this first session will be a historical perspective on the idea that physics is, or is about, information processing.
+01:49 This is a course on physics as information processing, and this first session will be a historical perspective on the idea that physics is or is about, information processing.
-And I'll just start with a few quotations that span the middle of the 20th century from **[Ludwig] Wittgenstein** in 1920s saying, "The world is all that is the case."
+And I'll just start with a few quotations that span the middle of the 20th century from **[Ludwig] Wittgenstein** in the 1920s saying: "The world is all that is the case."
 So defining the world in terms of *facts*, not objects.
 **[Rolf] Landauer** in the early 60s proclaiming that "Information is physical."
 And then **John Archibald Wheeler**, who in many ways is the grandfather of this era recently, stating it is "**it from bit**."